jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/3D-Paper-Results/ReadMe.md

 - 3D time evolution (GIFs) of a spinor wave packet in a finite box,
 - propagation towards and interaction with an absorbing boundary condition at the top (with and without spinor structure at the boundary),
-- Bohmian particle trajectories guided by the probability density and the spinor Bohmian equation of motion.
+- Bohmian particle trajectories guided by the probability density and the spin-dependent Bohmian equation of motion.